-- A. Meetings of legislative interim committees (committees) must be held in the State Capitol unless otherwise designated by the chairman or chairwoman. - B. Notice of regular meetings must be given to the members and the public a minimum of 10 days prior to each meeting. - C. Public notice is accomplished by posting to the Legislative Branch website information about the time, location, and agenda of meetings and through dissemination of the same material to news media, committee members, and interested persons.
+- A. Meetings of legislative interim committees (committees) are held in the State Capitol unless otherwise designated by the presiding officer. - B. Notice of regular meetings must be given to the members and the public a minimum of 10 days prior to each meeting. - C. Public notice includes posting to the Legislative Branch website the time, location, and agenda of meetings, disseminating the material to news media, committee members, and interested persons.
 Staff of the Legislative Services Division (LSD) shall maintain an updated mailing list of persons stating an interest in each committee's activities.
 Anyone who requests to be included on the mailing list must be included.
-If practical and feasible, notice may also be given by U.S. mail, e-mail, fax, or other means. - D. A special meeting may be scheduled by a majority of members at any meeting or may be called, with at least 24-hour notice to the members, by the chairman or chairwoman or a majority of a committee.
-A special meeting may not include agenda items that require a public hearing.

-E. Meetings of committees and subcommittees must be conducted under the established rules of the Montana Senate as to quorums and parliamentary procedure.
+If practical and feasible, notice may also be given by U.S. mail, e-mail, fax, or other means. - D. A special meeting may be scheduled by a majority of members at any meeting or may be called, with at least 24-hour notice to the members, by the presiding officer or a majority of a committee.
+A special meeting may not include agenda items that require a public hearing. - E. Meetings of committees and subcommittees must be conducted under the established rules of the Montana Senate as to quorums and parliamentary procedure.